-In February 2024, the SBTi published its new report on Beyond Value Chain Mitigation (BVCM) (Benson et al., 2024).
+In February 2024, the SBTi published its report on Beyond Value Chain Mitigation (BVCM) (SBTi, 2024a).
 To follow the BVCM guidance, companies need to qualify by setting and working to deliver a science-based target.
-The SBTi BVCM report follows best practice recommendations on setting an internal carbon price (based on a "science-based carbon price") and investing the corresponding budget in climate action (Benson et al., 2024).
-The report includes a broad definition on what climate action can be: not only emissions reductions, but also adaptation and loss and damage as well as activities related to capacity building, behaviour change, or policy advocacy.
-However, the report does not explicitly rule out companies making compensation claims under the BVCM approach, although this goes against the concept of climate contributions.
-Another important point missing from the report is that it does not plan to validate BVCM claims, relying instead on emerging regulatory requirements and on the VCMI guidance.
-This could be a highly relevant and consequential omission, depending on other key decisions made during 2024 on whether to introduce flexibility into scope 3 targets.
-If a decision is made to depart from the core principles of SBTi to allow offsetting toward target fulfilment - under whatever terminology - then the BVCM recommendations could have a very different meaning compared to how they are understood in the current situation.
+The SBTi BVCM report follows best practice recommendations on setting an internal carbon price (based on a 'science-based carbon price') and investing the corresponding budget in climate action (SBTi, 2024a).
+The report includes a broad definition of what climate action can be: not only emissions reductions, but also adaptation and loss and damage, as well as activities related to capacity building, behaviour change, or policy advocacy.
+However, the report leaves the door wide open to the purchase of carbon credits as a way to channel the money for climate contributions.
+It also does not rule out companies making compensation claims under the BVCM approach, although this goes against the concept of climate contributions.
+The SBTi's draft Corporate Net Zero Standard v2.0, released in March 2025 for public consultation, proposes to give companies a stronger incentive to make such contributions through formal recognition of their BVCM efforts (SBTi, 2025b).

-The Gold Standard has also published a "Step by step guidance for organisations taking responsibility for their unabated emissions" (Gold Standard, 2024) which follows all best practice recommendations on BVCM and is also prescriptive on claims.
-Climate contributions, are also a central feature of NewClimate Institute's Climate Responsibility approach (NewClimate Institute, 2020; Fearnehough et al., 2023) and the WWF-BCG Climate Blueprint (WWF and BCG, 2020).
+The Gold Standard published a 'Step by step guidance for organisations taking responsibility for their ongoing emissions' (Gold Standard and Milkywire, 2024) which follows all best practice recommendations on BVCM and is also prescriptive on claims.
+Climate contributions are also a central feature of NewClimate Institute's Climate Responsibility approach (NewClimate Institute, 2025a), WWF-BCG's Climate Blueprint (WWF and BCG, 2020) and Wuppertal Institute and the Foundation Development and Climate Alliance's Guide to Implementing the Contribution Claim Model (Wuppertal Institute and Stiftung Allianz für Entwicklung & Klima, 2024).

-4.1.2 Fundamental limitations of offsetting claims today
+4.1.3 Fundamental limitations of offsetting claims today

-Companies make an offsetting claim when they assert that unabated GHG emissions within their value chain are 'neutralised', 'netted-out', 'offset', 'inset', 'compensated', or 'counterbalanced' through other emission reduction activities or carbon dioxide removals - inside or outside of their value chain.
+Companies make an offsetting claim when they assert that ongoing GHG emissions within their value chain are 'neutralised', 'netted-out', 'offset', 'inset', 'compensated', or 'counterbalanced' through other emission reduction activities or carbon dioxide removals - inside or outside of their value chain.

 The practice of claiming to offset emissions has been afflicted by controversy and contention due to significant uncertainties in the real impact of carbon credit use as well as the suitability of carbon dioxide removals for offsetting emissions.
 Accordingly, terminology for claiming to have offset emissions is highly sensitive and inconsistent.
-Many actors now avoid the term offsetting entirely; companies and initiatives more often refer to "neutralisation", "netting-out", "compensation", "reducing the footprint", "counterbalancing", or other equivalent terminologies.
-"Insetting" is also gaining traction as a term to claim to have offset emissions through carbon dioxide removals or emission reductions within a company's own value chain (see section 4.1.5).
+Many actors now avoid the term offsetting entirely; companies and initiatives more often refer to 'neutralisation', 'netting-out', 'compensation', 'reducing the footprint', 'counterbalancing', or other equivalent terminologies.
+'Insetting' is also sometimes used as a term to claim to have offset emissions through carbon dioxide removals or emission reductions within a company's own value chain, although there is no standardised definition of this term, and its use is highly inconsistent (see section 2.1.2).

-Although it is also a form of offsetting, we recognise an emerging consensus that the terminology 'neutralisation' is often differentiated by other forms of offsetting on the basis that it should apply only to residual emissions, and we recognise that net-zero emissions claims and neutralisation plans are currently the mainstream approach to corporate climate target setting (see section 4.2.3).
-This differentiation is not always consistent: some companies use the terminology 'neutralisation' interchangeably with other synonyms of offsetting to describe the practice of offsetting any emissions, not only residual emissions.
+Although it is also a form of offsetting, we recognise that the terminology 'neutralisation' is often differentiated from other forms of offsetting on the basis that it should apply only to companies' residual emissions.
+We recognise that net-zero targets and related neutralisation plans are currently the mainstream approach to corporate climate target setting (see section 4.2.3).
+However, some companies inconsistently use the 'neutralisation' terminology interchangeably with other synonyms of offsetting to describe the practice of offsetting any emissions, not only residual emissions.